10 Reasons Why You Should Learn Your Scales To Play Classic Piano Songs

 Just as it’s been mentioned in the blog post How To Play Fur Elise, technique plays an important role in making a musician into a better one.
 Since scales are everywhere in music, practising scales separately, away from the music, and fine-tuning them will help you play classic piano songs to a much higher standard.

 Think of it this way, if ever you played tennis and wanted to perfect your serve, you’re not going to just practice it within the game, but away from it.
-Then, when you play the game with an opponent, you’ll have a better chance at beating him or her.
+Then, when you play the game with an opponent, you’ll have a better chance of beating him or her.

 Scale Technique Practice Tip